AxDSan/esx_nocarjack/README.md

 # Credits & License Disclaimer
 Huuuugee...
 Maaaassiveee thanks to Sighmir @ https://github.com/Sighmir for being the original developer of the vRP version of this script.

-Now, thanks that the license of the original resource is under AGPL 3, I'm able to modify and redistribute the original resource, provided that I release this under the same license, state changes and provide the source code; So I will try to comply with everything as possible so this resource stays up and alive for everyone (in ESX realm, as VRP got their thing alrdy >:D ) to enjoy :D
+Now, thanks that the license of the original resource is under AGPL 3, I'm able to modify and redistribute the original resource, provided that I release this under the same license, state changes and provide the source code; So I will try to comply with everything as possible so this resource stays up and alive for everyone (at least in the ESX realm xD, as vRP people got their thing alrdy >:D ) to enjoy :D

 # LICENSE
 ```